CAWaterBoardDataCenter/trash-data-dive-2021/README.md

 ***

+### Community Participation Guidelines
+In order to facilitate a productive and effective event, we ask that all participants follow the guidelines below.
+They were developed with the event planning team and borrow heavily from the [Openscapes](https://www.openscapes.org/code-of-conduct/) code of conduct and training materials, including this [piece](https://eyeondesign.aiga.org/are-codes-of-conduct-changing-the-diversity-stats-in-open-source/) from Margaret Rhodes, and the Southern California Academy of Sciences.

+1. Be inclusive: respect and facilitate others’ participation whether they are:
+    * Non-native language speakers
+    * Using pronouns other than he or she
+    * On or off-camera
+    * Facing other challenges to participation
+2. Be open to other perspectives -- these will make your ideas better!
+3. Remember to approach each interaction with patience and care
+4. We encourage authentic and non-judgmental feedback
+5. Do not attack, demean, harass, or threaten others or encourage this behavior

+To report violations of these guidelines, please contact event organizer Corey Clatterbuck, Corey.Clatterbuck@waterboards.ca.gov, with a description of what has occurred and any supporting information that may be helpful in describing the situation.
+Corey will meet with Nick Martorano and potentially the session chair, as applicable and if asked, to determine next steps.

+***

 ### Daily schedule -- *tentative*

 Events are held from 9:30am - 3:30pm PDT (UTC -7) each day.
 Participants should select 1-2 breakout *groups* to return to during breakout *sessions* throughout the event.